 Kurumoch International Airport Development Project, Samara, Russia

-Kurumoch International Airport Development Project is a two-phased airport development and refurbishment project.
-The first phase involves the construction of a new passenger terminal, which was started in July 2013 and is scheduled for completion by the end of 2014.
+The Kurumoch International Airport Development Project is a two-phased airport development and refurbishment venture.
+The first phase involved the construction of a new passenger terminal, which was started in July 2013 and completed in December 2014.
+The terminal was officially opened in February 2015.

 Domodedovo International Airport (DME) is managed and operated by the EAST LINE Group.
 The airport is situated 35km south east of the centre of Moscow and has direct transportation links to the capital.

 The airport handled approximately 1.8 million passengers in 2012.
-The new terminal will increase the annual passenger handling capacity to more than 3.5 million passengers.
+The new terminal increased the annual passenger handling capacity to more than 3.5 million passengers.

 Investment agreements for the Kurumoch International Airport Development Project

-The Government of Russia transferred 50.99% of the airport's shares to the Samara Region Development Corporation in August 2010 to attract investments of about €231.4m ($318.49m) by 2015, for the airport development to be carried out under a public-private partnership (PPP).
+The Russian Government transferred 50.99% of the airport's shares to the Samara Region Development Corporation in August 2010 to attract investments of €231.4m ($318.49m) by 2015, for the airport development to be carried out under a public-private partnership (PPP).

-The Samara Region Development Corporation signed an investment agreement with the Koltsovo Airport Evgeny Chudnovsky (a member of the Renova Group) in January 2012, and selected Kotsovo-Invest as the main investor, which plans to invest RUR12.3bn ($348.11m) in the airport development including RUR4.31bn ($122m) to be invested till 2014.
+The Samara Region Development Corporation signed an investment agreement with Renova Group member the Koltsovo Airport Evgeny Chudnovsky in January 2012, and selected Kotsovo-Invest as the main investor, which planned to invest RUR12.3bn ($348.11m) in the airport development, including RUR4.31bn ($122m) invested until 2014.

 Kotsovo-Invest created Kurumoch-Invest to implement the project.
 The latter acquired 71.17% of the airport shares from the Corporation of Samara Region Development in May 2012.